-Nevertheless, it’s not portable due to the built.
+Nevertheless, it’s not portable due to the building.
 If it is damaged beyond repair, you may have to purchase the entire system.
 As such, after weighing the pros and cons, you can choose any of them that best suit your needs.

 Difference Between Regular Speakers and Reference Speakers

 Regular speakers improve audio quality with rich low, mid, and high frequencies.
 On the other hand, reference speakers do not enhance the sound, but they strive for a flat-frequency response.

 Ordinary speakers project sound consistently throughout the room.
 However, reference speakers project sound within a short distance to prevent sound coloring.

 Speakers produce enhanced sound and evenly disperse it.
 On the other hand, reference speakers produce pure sound for efficient and accurate mixing.

 Speakers provide listening satisfaction in the finished state of music, but reference speakers help musicians create and build music mixes.